pymor/pymor/docs/source/getting_started.rst

 by using :meth:`pymor.operators.interfaces.OperatorInterface.lincomb`
-to represent the affine decomposition, instatiating a :class:`~pymor.operators.cg.L2ProductFunctionalP1` as right hand side, and putting all together into a |StationaryDiscretization|.
+to represent the affine decomposition, instatiating a :class:`~pymor.operators.cg.L2ProductFunctionalP1` as right hand side, and putting it all together into a |StationaryDiscretization|.
 However, since :class:`~pymor.analyticalproblems.thermalblock.ThermalBlockProblem` derives form :class:`~pymor.analyticalproblems.elliptic.EllipticProblem`, we can use a predifined *discretizer* to do the work for us.
 In this case, we use